SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 ## First Impressions

 * **Resume File Name**: Did you know that when you upload your resume to LinkedIn, that's the name of the file that will download on my machine when I look at it?
-It's minor, but when looking at 60 Resumes, it was a lot easier to find `[FirstName] [LastName].pdf` than it was to fine `Resume (5).pdf`.
+It's minor, but when looking at 60 resumes, it was a lot easier to find `[FirstName] [LastName].pdf` than it was to find `Resume (5).pdf`.
 Naming this well from the start tells me you're thinking about my experience as an audience.
-It's a little detail but it stands out because it tells me something.
+It's a minor detail but it stands out because it tells me something.
 * **Seeing an e-mail address and taking the time to drop a note**: This is instant recognition.
 I put my direct e-mail in the job description and in the LinkedIn post.
 Only a handful of people took the time to send a note saying why they think they'd be a fit.
 Those who did absolutely got extra consideration in the process.
 I get that this isn't possible to do when you're applying to many jobs, but I'd say if you're taking the time to apply, it's worth it to do it well.

 ## To SEO, or Not to SEO?